dirn/Doozer/docs/callbacks.rst

 Callbacks
 =========

-Henson operates on messages through a series of :func:`asyncio.coroutine` callback functions.
+Doozer operates on messages through a series of :func:`asyncio.coroutine` callback functions.
 Each callback type serves a unique purpose.

 ``callback``